jefrisibarani/PHP-CPP-SampleExtension/README.md

 # PHP-CPP-SampleExtension
-PHP-CPP sample extension with cmake
+This is sample project for creating php extension with PHP-CPP and cmake